Create amazing experiences in tourism and leisure

 Adventure, Culinary Arts and Tourism encapsulates the philosophy of Thompson Rivers University and its educational mandate that respects academic, technical and trades skills.
 As many of our alumni attest, this combined educational experience emulates the professional demands in these fields.

-Our goal is to prepare students as professionals — knowledgeable, responsible, accountable and ethical — for a range of careers such as outdoor adventure guiding, leadership and business management (Adventure Studies), crafting cuisine for modern bistros and fine dining restaurants (Culinary Arts), and enabling, creating, managing and evaluating memorable experiences (Tourism Management).
+Our goal is to prepare students as professionals — knowledgeable, responsible, accountable and ethical — for a range of careers such as outdoor adventure guiding, leadership and business management (Adventure Studies), crafting cuisine for modern bistros and fine dining restaurants (Culinary Arts), and enabling, creating, managing and evaluating memorable experiences (Tourism).
 As well as enabling students to realize their professional potential, our faculty are also invested in developing local communities and global perspectives.

 I hope I can personally welcome you to the Faculty of Adventure, Culinary Arts and Tourism.